nleitao/internal_podcast/content/episodes/first-episode.md

 description: "Welcome to my first podcast episode!"
 audio: "episode1.mp3"
 duration: "10:00"
+length: "1024000"  # Size of your MP3 file in bytes
 ---

 Welcome to my first podcast episode!
 In this episode, I'll be talking about...